vivekhub/password-generator/README.md

 1. Requires Python 3.7 or greater
 2. Uses two libaries, pyqrcode - for qrcode generation and pyperclip - for clipboard.
-3. I use pipenv and so have included Pipfile
+3. I use [Poetry](https://python-poetry.org/) for dependency management.
+You should too!
-4. I have also added a requirements.txt for people who use a simple requiremnets file.
+4. I have also added a requirements.txt for people who use a simple requirements file.
+You can generate it from Poetry with
+    ```poetry export -f requirements.txt > requirements.txt```